-- Histogram estimation, and other methods, scale poorly with data dimension - Fine division of each dimension: many empty bins - Rough division of each dimension: poor density model - Even for one cut per dimension: 2^D cells, eg. a million cells in 20 dims. - The number of parameters can be made linear in the data dimension by assuming independence between the dimensions
+- Histogram estimation, and other methods, scale poorly with data dimension - Fine division of each dimension: many empty bins - Rough division of each dimension: poor density model - Even for one cut per dimension: 2D cells, eg. a million cells in 20 dims. - The number of parameters can be made linear in the data dimension by assuming independence between the dimensions

-$$p(x) = \prod{d=1}^{D} p(x(d))$$
+$$p(x) = \prod{d=1}^{D} p(x_d)$$

-- For example, for histogram model: we estimate a histogram per dimension - Still C^D cells, but only D x C parameters to estimate, instead of C^D - Independence assumption can be unrealistic for high dimensional data - But classification performance may still be good using the derived p(y|x) - Partial independence, e.g. using graphical models, relaxes this problem. - Principle can be applied to estimation with any type of density estimate
+- For example, for histogram model: we estimate a histogram per dimension - Only D x C parameters to estimate, instead of CD: Factorization - Independence assumption can be unrealistic for high dimensional data - Classification performance may still be good using derived p(y|x) - Assuming only partial independence relaxes this problem - Principle can be applied to estimation with any type of density estimate